-Learn more about Precious Tree Project, our mission and vision, our various projects and programs and our active group of volunteers from across the globe who pitch up and get involved with our initiatives on a regular monthly basis.
+Learn more about Precious Tree Project, our mission & vision, our various projects & programs and about our active group of volunteers from across the globe who pitch up and get involved with our initiatives on a regular monthly basis.

 About Precious Tree Project

 Precious Tree Project (PTP) was established in July 2010, in Wilderness, out of the long term observation and recognition of the very real need to address climate change and the state of our natural environment.
 It was clear we needed to focus on the regeneration/regrowth of existing endemic and indigenous forest patches along the Garden Route (GR).
 For a multitude of reasons.
 Between 2010 and 2017 we concentrated on creating /recreating mini bio-mimicked endemic forest patches on private properties and smallholdings.

 Definition of Precious: has great value, not to be wasted or treated carelessly – Oxford Dictionary

 In 2017 we restructured PTP and “branched out” into a range of tree-planting initiatives for private land-owners, schools, corporate companies and small businesses.
 After the fires of June 2017, the decision was taken to convert PTP into a non-profit organisation (NPO 206-255) and restructure the way we do things in order to more effectively address the socio-economic and environmental challenges we are facing here.
 We have set up a number of programs in order to address and overcome these challenges.
 Learn more about The Garden Route and its Challenges

 Our vision is the regenerative development of the GR and the funds received are allocated to a range of programs and projects geared to achieve this vision.
 These projects & programs are ongoing and include:

 - Clearing and Biomass Control Program

 - School Environmental Educational Workshops and Tree Planting Program

 - Small Grants Program